-One hundred percent of the educators mentored through a program at Emporia State University in 2014-15 achieved the highest honor of the teaching profession, most for a second time.
-One teacher earned her certificate for the first time.
+One hundred percent of the educators mentored through a program at Emporia State University in 2016-17 achieved the highest honor of the teaching profession — for a second time.

-The 14 teachers were notified recently that the work they had done toward certification had measured up.
-Thirteen of the educators work in K-12 education; one works for a university.
+The 17 educators were notified recently the work they had done toward certification had measured up.
+Sixteen of the educators work in K-12 education and one is a small business owner.

 “This process of board certification is similar to how a doctor becomes certified in a special area,” said Alvin Peters, the director of the program that guides teachers through working towards their national board certificates.
 “This is voluntary — no state, school district, or program is demanding them to go through this process.
 That’s why — a decade after earning their certification the first time — it’s a huge commitment to say, ‘Yes, I want to do it again.’”